HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 highly seasonal animals and the fact that you have foxes in your garden

-now doesn’t mean they will be there in a few months, so the disturbance
+now doesn’t mean they will be there in a few weeks/months, so the disturbance

 isn’t necessarily permanent.
 Indeed, much disturbance tends to be

-confined to the summer months because it is caused by the cubs, which
+confined to the summer months because it is caused by the cubs playing;

-will be independent by the end of their first year, playing.
-Being
+most cubs will be independent by the end of their first year and many

 territorial, foxes use scat to mark their territory and objects within